 Vanier real estate guide & listings for sale

-There are a lot of green spaces to enjoy in Vanier.
-Parks are very well-spread out and there are approximately 10 of them close by for residents to unwind in, which makes them easy to get to.
-Lastly, due to the presence of few people out and about on the streets, this area is relatively quiet, although there can be more noise for those who are near Highway 401 or the railway line.
+Vanier offers a vast selection of green spaces to enjoy.
+Parks are very well-spread out and there are about 10 of them nearby for residents to relax in, which results in them being easy to reach from many locations within this part of the city.
+This neighbourhood remains relatively quiet, as there are few people out and about on the streets; however those who are closer to Highway 401 or the railway line may experience higher levels of noise.